French Language Services Act: Controversy

-The Act was controversial with anti-bilingualism advocates such as the Alliance for the Preservation of English in Canada, who alleged that it created a special entitlement for francophones at the expense of anglophone residents of the province as the requirement to provide bilingual services was perceived to discriminate against government employees who did not speak French.
+The Act was controversial with anti-bilingualism advocates such as the Alliance for the Preservation of English in Canada (APEC), who alleged that it created a special entitlement for francophones at the expense of anglophone residents of the province as the requirement to provide bilingual services was perceived to discriminate against government employees who did not speak French.

 APEC also misrepresented or misunderstood the reality that the legislation did not cover municipal government services, and it began a campaign of persuading Ontario municipalities to declare themselves English-only.
 A number of smaller municipalities, especially in the Western Ontario region, did so during the implementation period.
 On January 29, 1990, the most famous such resolution was passed in Sault Ste.
 Marie, igniting a national controversy which in turn became a flashpoint in the Meech Lake Accord debate.
 (See Sault Ste.
 Marie language resolution.)

 On November 18, 1996, New Democrat MPP Gilles Bisson spoke in French in the Legislative Assembly to mark the 10th anniversary of the Act's passage.
 He was heckled by Progressive Conservative opponent Joe Spina, who yelled at Bisson to "Speak English!"